zachxwalton/spark-seprep/assignments/assignment-8.md

 podman run [classmate-image]
 ```

-Create your PR on Github and answer the questions in this [form](https://forms.gle/UXdNEspY1rvPFhpx9) and hit submit!
+Answer the questions in this [form](https://forms.gle/WY3RrwCdKKR9ddmC8) and hit submit!
+Your response will be viewable to the class, this populates the spreadsheet above from which you choose your classmates' images to try out.

+## Create a Pull Request

 **Note:** Always check the files that you are comitting in your working tree before actually comitting.
 For this assignment, you only need 2
 files - your Containerfile and your script.
 Do not commit any extra files.
 The following command will show you your working tree always.